Andonome/aif/fey/enchanted_enc.md

 (Oathtower) Meat Salad
 -----
-{As a snail approaches the tower, MindElder turns its mind to flesh}
+{As a snail approaches the tower, MindElder turns its mind towards thoughts of meaty salad}

 (Ravencops) On the Menu
 -----
 {Another giant snail approaches, but ignores anyone on the road}

 (Ravencops) Drums  in the Ice
 -----